intersel/Blapy/README.md

 # Who may need it?
 Everyone using a CMS that generates web pages from a server and would like to transform his website to a client application-like website, ie that does not reload each page during the user navigation but only the needed blocks within the page.

+Everyone who...
-Everyone who would like to keep the way we builds websites but would like to have it behaves like an ajax web application.
+* would like to keep the way we builds websites but would like to have it behaves like an ajax web application.

-The ones who gave up with AngularJS and other javascript frameworks to build web app... like me ;-)
+* gave up with AngularJS and other javascript frameworks to build web app... like me ;-)

-The ones who wants to integrate json REST API with a simple approach without coding...
+* wants to integrate json REST API with a simple approach without coding...

-The ones who are starting with Javascript will clearly find benefits to use Blapy too... as they'll do big ajax things with quite no js lines of code...
+* is starting with Javascript as big ajax things can be done with quite no js lines of code...
+* wants to keep the application SEO compliant with google...

 # Why would I use that?!
 The concept of a web application getting data through REST Api with a client application that is doing the job of connecting the whole to build an application is quite a difficult job with a steep learning curve...

-Whereas PHP websites built on a standard CMS are easier to handle...
-Any standard CMS does the page generation job quite naturally for years...
+Whereas PHP -or whatever web server languages- websites built on a standard CMS are easier to handle...
+Any standard CMS does the page rendering job quite naturally for years...
 Except that it reloads pages when clicking a link... or it needs to develop ajax calls to dynamically update parts of the page...

 So, the idea is to provide a simple environment that don't change your habits when creating your website without having the hassle of creating ajax calls:

-* no difficult framework to understand to understand how to build a web application
+* no difficult framework to understand how to build a web application
 * no REST or Ajax url end points to develop.
-Of course, you can do that if you like to do your application that way ;-)
+Of course, you can do that if you like to have your application that way ;-)
 * no change in your habit to develop website: building the pages with Blapy don't change from the "static" usual way of doing a website, meaning you can continue to use your standard LAMP and CMS environement
 * configuration is simple and quite natural: it uses html5 "data" attributes to configure the Blapy configuration and there is quite nothing to do from an existing website :-)
 * the history of browsing is kept as any smart framework